-Everyone loves a classic apple pie, and this homemade Apple Pie Filling is a wonderful homemade treat that is perfect for any celebration.
-Not only is this great to go over pancakes, crepes, ice cream or biscuits, it is a perfect filling to go inside tarts, pies and even to mix into your vanilla ice cream for a truly unique milkshake flavor.
+Everyone loves a classic apple pie, and this homemade Apple Pie Filling is a wonderful homemade treat perfect for any celebration.
+Not only is this great to go over pancakes, crepes, ice cream, or biscuits.
+It is a perfect filling to go inside tarts, pies, and even to mix into your vanilla ice cream for a truly unique milkshake flavor.

 Simple Homemade Apple Pie Filling

-This recipe starts simply with peeling and slicing a few apples.
+This recipe starts simply by peeling and slicing a few apples.
 I make it easier by using an apple corer.
-Since apples tend to turn brown pretty easily after exposed to air, you need to coat them in lemon juice to keep them looking fresh.
-In this recipe, the lemon juice works well and doesn’t make them too tart either.
+Since apples tend to turn brown pretty easily after exposure to air, you need to coat them in lemon juice to keep them looking fresh.
+In this recipe, the lemon juice works well and doesn't make them too tart either.

 Next, you make what my grandma would have called a sweet gravy.
 With cornstarch, water, and seasonings you mix and heat until you have a thickened but delightful liquid going.